Blocking Inbound calls to Cisco Unified Communications Manager based on Caller ID

 Blocking "anonymous" calls over a SIP trunk:

-With the rapid adoption of SIP trunks, an anonymosu caller will actually have the words "anonymous" or "unavailabe" in the From: header.
-Cisco Unified Communications Manager digit analysis engine is not designed to match on non-numeric strings, so the name anonymous would be passed as a valid string.
-To correctly identify and block anonymous or unavailable callers, apply the anonymous_clid.lua script to any SIP trunk that recieves call that you want to block anonymous calls.
+With the rapid adoption of SIP trunks, an anonymous caller will actually have the words "anonymous", "restricted" or "unavailable" in the different From: headers (PPI, PAI, RPID or FROM).
+Cisco Unified Communications Manager digit analysis engine is not designed to match on non-numeric strings (see note below), so the name anonymous is not a valid string.
+To correctly identify and block anonymous or unavailable callers, apply the SIPTrunkAnonymousCalls.lua.txt script to any SIP trunk that receives call that you want to allow or block anonymous calls.
 Instructions for use are included in the script itself.